 Practicing the Traditional Use and Form of Haiku Poetry

-Written by: Tameko Barnette
+by Tameko Barnette

 In the 20th and 21st centuries, most writers and people who take writing classes are introduced to the popular form of the seventeen-syllable Haiku poem.
 Even with the historical information of Matsuo Basho, a Buddhist monk and poet, who was instructed by his teacher to write Haiku as a form of poetry that would assist him in learning concentration, mindfulness, and how to cultivate inner peace, students and poetry enthusiasts would still use the pattern of seventeen syllables within three lines.
 What did Matsuo Basho write that was so different from this particular form?